 People can also develop non-cancerous tumors.
 These benign tumors are not a malignant threat to the body because they won’t metastasize as cancerous tumors do.
 However, they still cause issues when they form in the lungs because they can restrict lung expansion and place pressure on essential blood vessels that supply oxygen to your lung tissues.

 Sometimes, these tumors cannot be removed without removing additional lung tissue.
 Lobectomy is then the only option, but if you are reasonably healthy, you should fully recover from the loss.

 Your lungs can become damaged by different types of infection.
 Abscesses, as discussed above, are only one type of infectious complication.
 You might also, for example, have fungal deposits in the lungs from a fungal infection.
 These can cause permanent damage to the lungs, and removing them with the affected lobe of the lung might be the only option for treatment.

 Another reason why you might need a lobectomy is tuberculosis.
-TB is not common in the United States anymore, but people who travel abroad or who are exposed to TB from someone who is infected can still contract TB outside of the States and notice it later.
+While uncommon in the United States, people can still contract TB outside of the States and notice it later.

-TB is an infection caused by an airborne bacteria, but people don’t normally contract TB when they have a healthy immune system.
+Specifically, TB is an infection caused by airborne bacteria.
+However, people don’t normally contract TB when they have a healthy immune system.
 The bacteria can be latent in the body, causing no symptoms.
 People with latent TB are not contagious, but they can contract the disease later as their immune system weakens because of illness or age.